Early Stopping Chain-of-thoughts in Large Language Models: Abstract

 \section{Abstract}

 Reasoning large language models (LLMs) have demonstrated superior capacities in solving complicated problems by generating long chain-of-thoughts (CoT), but such a lengthy CoT incurs high inference costs.
-In this study, we introduce \textbf{ES-CoT}, an inference-time method that shortens CoT generation by detecting answer convergence and stopping early with minimal performance loss.
-At the end of each reasoning step, we prompt the LLM to output its current final answer, denoted as a \textit{step answer}.
+Previous methods on inference-stage efficient reasoning either require white-box models to monitor the reasoning process or are not reliable through direct prompting.
+In response, we introduce \textbf{ES-CoT}, an inference-time method that shortens CoT generation by detecting answer convergence and stopping early with almost no performance loss.
+When observing a linguistic marker (such as "wait") in the reasoning process, we prompt the LLM to output its current final answer, denoted as a \textit{step answer}.
 We then track the run length of consecutive identical step answers as a measure of answer convergence.
-Once the run length exhibits a sharp increase and exceeds a minimum threshold, the generation is terminated.
-We provide both empirical and theoretical support for this heuristic: step answers steadily converge to the final answer, and large run-length jumps reliably mark this convergence.
-Experiments on five reasoning datasets across three LLMs show that ES-CoT reduces the number of inference tokens by about 41\% on average while maintaining accuracy comparable to standard CoT.
-Further, ES-CoT integrates seamlessly with self-consistency prompting and remains robust across hyperparameter choices, highlighting it as a practical and effective approach for efficient reasoning.
+We show both empirically and theoretically that step answers steadily converge to the final answer, and large run-length jumps reliably mark this convergence.
+Experiments on six reasoning datasets across three LLMs show that ES-CoT reduces the number of inference tokens by 16.08\% on average while maintaining accuracy comparable to standard CoT.